azoth-lang/azoth.language.reference/src/conventions.md

 ## Other

-* Prefer named constructors to a method that makes an instance (for example making a child node, copy or converted value).
+* Prefer named initializers to a method that makes an instance (for example making a child node, copy or converted value).
 * Use implicit self whenever possible and explicit self only when necessary.
 * Use spaces instead of tabs (need compiler warning for this).